 Once in the city center, stroll around Cerro Santa Lucia, a historic spot with great views from the tower.
 Nearby, Cerro San Cristobal is perched high on a hill, offering more views of the metropolis.
 Head to Sky Costanera’s observation deck if you’re not tired of views.
 Would you prefer a learning experience?
 Visit the Museo Interactivo Mirador for hands-on science or the Museum of Memory and Human Rights.
 Patio Bellavista is a great place for shops and eateries, all in one place.
 Of course, you could skip the city and opt for wine sampling at several nearby vineyards.

 However you spend your time away from the airport, leave plenty of time to get back and make that next flight!

 WiFi is free and unlimited, so feel free to pass your layover browsing the internet.

-Getting some shuteye here is generally no issue for airport staff.
-Travellers report the areas inside Security, in both terminals, are more comfortable that pre-Security zones, with better sleeping spots and warmer temperatures.
+Getting some shuteye here is generally OK with airport staff.
+Travellers report the areas inside Security, in both terminals, are more comfortable than pre-Security zones, with better sleeping spots and warmer temperatures.
 Some gate areas offer seats without armrests, so grab one if you want to lie down.
-Still, do anticipate some noise no matter your locale.
+I still want you to know that you will anticipate some noise no matter your locale.
 Prefer a hotel?
-There’s a Holiday Inn directly across from the main terminal, plus a few more hotels located within a 10-minute drive.
+The Holiday Inn Santiago Airport Terminal is directly across from the main terminal, plus a few more hotels within a 10-minute drive.
 See our Santiago de Chile Airport Guide for details and locations.

-These are just a few things to do on a layover at Santiago de Chile Airport.
-Visit our Santiago de Chile Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+These are just a few things to do on a Santiago de Chile Airport layover.
+Visit our Santiago de Chile Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.